Skip to main content

 Technology

-• Language/Runtime: C# (.NET 9 for CLI), TypeScript for template code.
+• Language/Runtime: Bun for orchestration, TypeScript for framework and generated workspace code.

 How It Works